Meet Mooneerams New Personal Injury Solicitor, Rachael James

 What do you find most rewarding about the work that you do?

 RJ: Helping our clients to return to some kind of “normality”.
 Sometimes, due to the nature of injuries, that cannot be possible.
 However, by working together, we help them to adapt and find a new ‘normal’ which works for our clients and their families.

 Clients place their trust in us at a point in their lives where they may feel quite exposed and, speaking candidly, feel very fragile.
 Achieving access to justice on their behalf, is a hugely rewarding accomplishment.
 ‘Access to Justice’ for the client, may mean the compensation required to help get their lives back to normal, or it can, more simply, just be to provide an answer to the question, ‘how and why did this happen?’
 Sometimes, our investigations can prompt a revision of existing policies and procedures and be a catalyst for further training and risk assessments to be carried out, in an attempt to prevent similar accidents occurring again in the future.

 Why did you decide to join Mooneerams?

 Despite such challenges, Mooneerams have stood out from other firms nationwide as they have grown from strength to strength.
-I did my research before joining Mooneerams.
-It revealed to me that the firm is quick to adapt to such challenges, without jeopardising the service they provide to their clients.
-Being the area of law that I practise in and the area that I see my future in, joining their team from a career perspective made absolute sense.
+I did my research before joining Mooneerams and it revealed to me that the firm is quick to adapt to such challenges, without jeopardising the service they provide to their clients.
+Being the area law that I practise in and the area that I see my future in, joining their team from a career perspective made absolute sense.